ZuckerburgWho/Test2/GIT CHEAT SHEET.md

 **Now you can safely make any and all changes that you wnt to make**

-To save the changes so everybody has these changes in the remote repo:
+To save the changes so everybody has these changes in the remote repo Add files to be committed:
 	git add .
+Coomit changes to local repository:
 	git commit -m "your message goes here.
-Tell them what changes you made... like Added a new Login Screen"
+Tell them what changes you made... like Added a new Login Screen" Push changes to remote repository
 	git push

 if you get an error here, you might need to set your upstream